Avinashs7/Shiksha-Maricha/README.md

 run the script at the first level:

-(You need to add a JWT_SECRET in .env to connect to MongoDB and cloudinary cloud name, cloud api key, cloud api key, cloudinary api secret and cloudinary url)
+(You need to add a JWT_SECRET(ACCESS_TOKEN) in .env for authentication and cloudinary cloud name, cloudinary api key, cloudinary api key, cloudinary api secret and cloudinary url)

 ### Start